boilemmashem/js-challenges/README.md

 # projecteuler
-math based programming challenges https://projecteuler.net
+daily js challenges to enhance problem solving

 Typescript files can be run with ts-node